 Two Jews, three opinions.
 It’s an old joke, but it captures something essential about the process of Jewish learning.
 Questions and debate have been central to the process of Jewish study for millennia, most notably recorded in the Talmud.
 Engaging with a teacher and other students, in chevruta (pairs) or in a group, is also key.
 When we learn together, the whole of our acquired understanding is always greater than the sum of each individual’s knowledge and contribution to the discussion.

 Here at Beth Israel, you’ll find all kinds of adult learning opportunities, whatever your starting point.
 We’re also open to suggestions, if there’s a subject you’d like to explore.
 Check our Calendar of Events for details.
-Below is a sampling of recent and current offerings:
+Below is a sampling of recent offerings:

 Learn About Judaism and Jewish Values